thejagadeesh/Cyclistic-bike-share-analysis/README.md

 | casual        | 21.8            | 12.8               |
 | member        | 12.3            | 8.8                |

+## Monthly and Day-of-the-Week Patterns:
+Analyze the count of rides for each member and casual rider by month and day of the week:
 ## Average Ride Length for Members by Day of the Week
 ```sql
 SELECT